Centre for Research and Development | Arts

 The University's Ethics & Governance Review System has three tiers.
 All proposals should be submitted to Tier 1 in the first instance, and will only be submitted to the next Tier if it is considered that the project requires a more in-depth review.

 The first tier consists of initial scrutiny of research proposals at School level.
 This should include a review of the quality of the proposed research, identification of any ethical issues, and consideration as to how these have been addressed.
-It should also include an assessment of the potential ethical risks to determine whether or not the proposal should be referred up for Tier 2 review by a Faculty Research Ethics and Governance Committee.
+It should also include an assessment of the potential ethical risks to determine whether or not the proposal should be referred up for Tier 2 review by a College Research Ethics and Governance Committee.

 Guidelines below provide information on how to submit a proposal at Tier 2, and a proforma for proposals.